AgentAndrew810/Sudoku/readme.md

 # Sudoku

-A Python-based Sudoku game developed as a final project for CS40S.
+A Python-based Sudoku game developed as a final project for CS40S (Discontinued In Replace For Chess Engine).
 This project allows users to play Sudoku puzzles, get hints, and visualize a Sudoku solving algorithm.
 It's built using the pygame library in python.

 ## Getting Started